How to protect your UK savings from inflation

 While equities have historically proved to be one of the most effective inflation-beating investments, there is a high degree of risk involved.
 The unpredictability of the stock market means you could stand to lose all, or part of, the value of your investment.

-If you’re not comfortable with this level of risk, you might want to consider opting for a high-interest savings account such as a fixed rate bond instead.
+If you’re not comfortable with the level of risk that comes with investing for inflation, you might want to consider opting for a high-interest savings account such as a fixed rate bond instead.

 4. Research other inflation-beating investments